Freeman4848/SMART_ANCHOR/README.md

 ### License

-This project is licensed under the MIT License. //-- TRANSLATE TO ENGLISH
+This project is licensed under the MIT License.